- About Us

 Senior Project Director: Richard McManus, MPP, MSW Contact Info:email@example.com, 508-856-8073

-All investigators wishing to use TRACE-CORE data must complete a paper proposal form that will be reviewed by the TRACE-CORE Publications and Presentations committee.
-Following approval of a paper proposal, instructions will be provided to the investigator for how to access the data.
+All investigators wishing to use TRACE-CORE data must complete a paper proposal form that will be reviewed by the TRACE-CORE Publications and Presentations Committee.
+Before starting the data request process, we recommend that all investigators review the data request/access process.